awsdocs/amazon-aurora-user-guide/doc_source/babelfish-compatibility.md

 ## Unsupported functionality in Babelfish<a name="babelfish-compatibility.tsql.limitations-unsupported"></a>

 In the following table and lists, you can find functionality that isn't currently supported in Babelfish\.
-For information about updates to Babelfish, see [Babelfish versions](babelfish-releases-updates.md)\.
+Updates to Babelfish are included in Aurora PostgreSQL versions\.
+For more information, see the [https://docs.aws.amazon.com/AmazonRDS/latest/AuroraPostgreSQLReleaseNotes/Welcome.html](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraPostgreSQLReleaseNotes/Welcome.html)\.

 **Topics**
 + [Functionality that isn't currently supported](#babelfish-compatibility.tsql.limitations-unsupported-table)